foundObjects/zram-swap/README.md

 Tested on Linux 4.4 through Linux 5.7.

-This should run on pretty much any recent (4.0+? kernel) Linux system using systemd.
-If anyone wants to try it on something really old and let me know how compatible the script is with older systems I'm definitely interested, but I don't have the legacy systems or time to test exhaustively.
+This should run on pretty much any recent (4.0+? kernel) Linux system.
+If anyone wants to test backward compatibility and let me know how compatible the script is on older systems I'm interested but I don't have the legacy systems or time to test exhaustively.

-The script itself should also be fully compatible with SysVinit compatible init systems.
-PRs making improvement there are welcome!
+The core script should also be fully compatible with alternate init systems and minimal systems using busybox.